SqrTT/prophet/readme.md

 #### Pull requests

 If you have made or wish to make some features/fixes, please, make a fork of this repo, do your changes, and send your pull request to this repo into `develop` branch.
-After review it will be merged to `develop`, and during some time it will be available in `master` and extention itself.
+After review it will be merged to `develop`, and during some time it will be available in `master` and extension itself.
 Before making pull request, please, make that it doesn't break anything. (currently there no tests, so test that covers current functionality are welcomed)